-- 6. All prescription drugs will be kept in the Health Room.
-Students needing to use cough drops must carry a written note of permission from a parent/guardian. - 7.
-Provisions will be made to send a student home if health room service for more than an hour is required. - 8.
+- administered.
+Medication will NOT be given if these guidelines are not followed.
+OVER THE COUNTER MEDICINES WILL NOT BE ADMINISTERED. - 6.
+All prescription drugs will be kept in the Health Room.
+Students needing to use cough drops must carry a written note of permission from a parent/guardian. - Provisions will be made to send a student home if health room service for more than an hour is required. - 8.
 When blood is transferred or makes contact with eyes, mucous membrane, or an open wound, the parent/guardian of students involved will be notified and a recommendation will be made for them to contact their physician for evaluation and follow-up. - If a student is exposed to saliva from a bite injury, etc., the parent/guardian will be notified and a recommendation will be made for an evaluation and follow up by their physician. - Exchange of other body fluids such as feces, vomitus, or urine involves much less risk and referral will be based on each individual situation. - Whenever possible, the nurse will notify the parent/guardian in a phone conference.
 The nurse will stress the importance of medical follow-up since many diseases can be spread by the exchange of body fluids. - If unable to reach the parent/guardian by phone, a note requesting a return call by the parent/guardian will be sent home with the student.
 The nurse will follow up on all such communication. - 9.
 Health Services will include: